HoldenWuLab/LLR-image-denoising/README.md

 This page shares the code for the paper "Improved Liver Fat and R2* Quantification at 0.55T using Locally Low-Rank Denoising".

 ## Overview
 Locally low-rank principal component analysis (PCA)-based denoising is one popular approach to suppress noise in multi-contrast MR images.
 By suppressing principal components associated with smaller coefficients, noise can be reduced while signal can be largely preserved.
-Here, we implemented two different denoising approaches that can accurately estimate the underlying noise variance for noise suppression.
+Here, we implemented two different denoising approaches that can accurately estimate the underlying noise variance and suppress noise.

 ### Method 1: Robust Locally Low-Rank (RLLR) denoising
 This method was first proposed in Lugauer et al., MICCAI 2015 (doi: 10.1007/978-3-319-24571-3_80).
 Using samples of random matrices from a known Gaussian distribution, the noise level in the multi-echo images can be estimated.
 Based on Stein’s unbiased risk estimate (SURE), the singular value threshold can be objectively obtained for noise suppression.